cerc-io/ts-nitro/packages/example-web-app/README.md

 * Wait for `New peer found` log in console

-* Call method `directFund` with address of the other browser client and check logs
+* Call method `nitro.directFund` with address of the other browser client and amount to be allocated

-  * For example, call directFund in Erin browser with Charlie's address
+  * For example, call `nitro.directFund` in Erin browser with Charlie's address

     ```
-    directFund('0x67D5b55604d1aF90074FcB69b8C51838FFF84f8d')
+    nitro.directFund('0x67D5b55604d1aF90074FcB69b8C51838FFF84f8d', 1_000_000)
     ```

   * Final expected log